signifier-jp/umlaut/README.md

 - `friends` is an example of a collection.
 - `email` is a nullable attribute.
 - All attributes are primitives in this example.
-- A type can inherit fields from an interface, but it can't from another type.
-Multiple inheritance is allowed.
 - The list of reserved words should be observed before naming a type.

 ### interface
 You can also declare an `interface`, usually to create composition of models.